 Reviewing Google Analytics

-For the life of me I just do not get analytics other than the basics such as number of users visited, sessions, bounce rate, demographics and gender.
+For the life of me, I just do not get analytics other than the basics such as the number of users visited, sessions, bounce rate, demographics, and gender.
 A lot of people say in order to improve your blog time should be spent reading, understanding and making adjustments according to the results.